Fake or Fortune?: Development

 In each episode Philip Mould and Fiona Bruce focus their attention on a painting (or a group of paintings), usually related to one particular artist.
-They travel around the country and the world, studying the artists at exhibitions, meeting up with international experts and following up local leads.
+They travel around the country and the world, studying the artists at exhibitions, meeting international experts and following local leads.
 Series 7, episode 5 saw the show tackle their first sculpture, a work attributed to Alberto Giacometti.

-The team, assisted by art historian Bendor Grosvenor in series 1 to 5, and professor Aviva Burnstock, Head of the Department of Conservation and Technology at The Courtauld Institute of Art, in later series, investigate the paintings on a number of fronts: establishing the provenance of the piece by working backwards from present day to the time of the work's creation; on a forensic level, with investigation and scientific tests on the materials used to help establish specific time frames; and examining the unique painting styles and quirks of the artist.
-This evidence is then presented to established authorities to help demonstrate the legitimacy of the work and its possible addition to the relevant catalogue raisonné.
+The team was assisted by art historian Bendor Grosvenor until a disagreement over his new BBC Four series Britain's Lost Masterpieces ended his involvement after five series in 2016.
+From series 6 professor Aviva Burnstock, Head of the Department of Conservation and Technology at The Courtauld Institute of Art became a recurring advisor and expert.

+Together and separately the team investigates the paintings on a number of fronts: establishing the provenance of the piece by working backwards from present day to the time of the work's creation; on a forensic level, with investigation and scientific tests on the materials used to help establish specific time frames; and examining the unique painting styles and quirks of the artist.
+This evidence is then presented to the established authority for each artist to help demonstrate the legitimacy of the work and its possible addition to the relevant catalogue raisonné.

 The team does not always succeed.
 Philip Mould was stated to have considered the Series 4 case of a Churchill painting as one of the most unsatisfactory endings to date, before it was finally authenticated in 2020.

+On 16 January 2025, the BBC announced that they had put the series' tender up for auction as part of their "competitive tender" policy, allowing independent companies to bid on producing the program.